tonylucas/ecvd-js/lesson1/prez/course.md

-# JS - Node / Algo
+# JS / Algo

+### Introduction to JavaScript and algorithmy

+*Pre-requisites: you must read the Readme placed at the root folder to setup your computer*

 *ECV Digital - 15/10/2015*

-**Pre-requisites: you must read the Readme placed at the root folder to setup your computer**

 ---
 # Welcome
 ## The teacher: Morgan Giraud